 Truth and Reconciliation Commission National Events

-The sixth national Truth and Reconciliation Commission event was held September 17-22, 2013, in Vancouver, BC.
+The seventh and final national Truth and Reconciliation Commission event was held in Edmonton, AB in March 2014.

-The national events are opportunities to celebrate diversity and honour those touched by residential schools.
+The national events provide a chance to celebrate diversity and honour those touched by residential schools.
 They engage the public and provide education about the history of the residential schools system, the experience of former students and their families, and the ongoing legacies.

 For the past year, two ideas have been going around and around in my mind: “take the Indian out of the child” and “for the child taken, for the parent left behind.”
 The first was Canadian policy, underscoring the purpose of the residential schools system.
 The second is the theme for the Truth & Reconciliation Commission (TRC) national events being held across Canada.
 By establishing a national memory about residential schools, the TRC is ensuring that no one can say “this never happened.”

 Little did I know how attending two national TRC events would affect my life.
 I was one who would wonder, sometimes out loud, “why don’t Aboriginal peoples just let things go and get on with their lives?”
 Why did something that happened some generations ago have such a negative effect on their way of life?